Combinacijus/RPi4-ROS2-Headless-Tutorial/README.md

     3. Find and copy RPi ip address e.g *192.168.8.106*.
 Raspberry Pi MAC address format is DC:A6:32:xx:xx:xx
         ![](images-rpi4-tut/2021-02-02-17-00-48.png)

-    4. If RPi is not found stop the scan and scan again a few times (scanning can take a few minutes)
+    4. If RPi is not found stop the scan and scan again a few times (scanning can take a few minutes).
+Or read further for more solutions for errors (search this document for *In case of error*)
     5. If RPi have gray monitor icon power off and power on RPi wait few minutes and repeat scanning now it should show blue monitor icon

         ![](images-rpi4-tut/2021-02-03-19-22-26.png)